pekelund-dev/codex-test/README.md

 - [Storage configuration with the Cloud Console](docs/gcp-setup-cloud-console.md#configure-cloud-storage-in-the-console)

 After completing either path, restart the application and visit <http://localhost:8080/receipts> to upload and view receipt files.

+> 💡 When running on Cloud Run or other Google-managed platforms, rely on the runtime service account and
+> leave `GCS_CREDENTIALS` unset.
+The application will fall back to Application Default Credentials if the
+> configured resource is missing, allowing you to keep downloaded JSON keys strictly for local development.

 ### Receipt parsing Cloud Function (Vertex AI Gemini)